Frequently Asked Questions

 The purpose of the study is to address deteriorating infrastructure in a manner that improves safety and operations on I-794, while also striving to enhance community connectivity and compatibility with local plans and development.
 The study is driven by a number of project needs:

-• Aging Infrastructure: There are 28 original bridge units in the study corridor that were constructed in the 1970s that are approaching the end of their useful life.
+• Bridge Conditions: There are 28 original bridge units in the study corridor, constructed in the 1970s, that are approaching the end of their useful life.

 • System Linkages: I-794 connects Milwaukee’s freeway system to downtown Milwaukee, the Historic Third Ward, Milwaukee’s Lakefront, Port Milwaukee and communities along the north shore and south shore.